cckmwong-data/trading_SP500/README.md

 ### Choice of Risk-free Rate (Rf)

 During the pandemic, the Federal Reserve slashed interest rates to the "zero-lower bound" to support the economy, the return on safe assets like 3-Month Treasury bills effectively vanished.
-The most common proxy for the risk-free rate (Rf​) is the 3-Month U.S. Treasury Bill.
+The most common proxy for the risk-free rate (Rf​) is the *3-Month U.S. Treasury Bill*.

 Here is how it averaged during that window: